massimocaprinali/cloud-foundry-public/autoscaling_migration.md

    - If you already exported the converted new policy as described in above steps, just save it to a local file.
    - If you would like to convert the policy by yourself, take the below steps:
-      - Retrieve the existing policy using [Auto-scaling service CLI plugin][legacy-autoscaling-cli]:
+      - Retrieve the existing policy using [Auto-scaling service CLI plug-in][legacy-autoscaling-cli]:
         ```
         ibmcloud as policy-show <APP_NAME> [--json]
         ```